Unity-Technologies/Megacity-2019/README.md

 ## Get Megacity Multiplayer

-To get the Megacity Multiplayer sample, you can clone the project using Git.
-Please note that direct download of the project is not currently supported for this repository.
+To get the Megacity Multiplayer sample, you can clone the project using Git. **Please note that direct download of the project is not currently supported for this repository**.

 ### Clone the Project